nickpoz97/Craft_Cpp/README.md

   - only available for linux
 - **Undefined_Sanitizer** debug build plus undefined behavior sanitizer flags
   - only available for linux
-- other build types may be available by default, but thy shouls not be used
+- other build types may be available by default, but these should not be used

 ### Available executables
 - **app** interactive demo